Memory in cyclically crumpled sheets: Metastability

 \section{Metastability}

 Since the full surface scans rely on dismounting the sheet after starting with a pristine sheet, it is only possible to understand statistical trends with those measurements.
 As a way to interrelate the crumpled configuration of the sheet after application of a training cycle, we examine the height profile $h(x,n)$ of the sheets along a length-wise section $x$ after each cycle $n$.
-Representative evolution of a section of the sheet corresponding to $\theta = 180^\circ$, $360^\circ$, and $720^\circ$ are shown in Fig.~\ref{fig:sec_evo}A-C, respectively.
+Representative evolution of a section of the sheet corresponding to $\theta = 180^\circ$ and $720^\circ$ are shown in Fig.~\ref{fig:sec_evo}(a,b), respectively.
 While the sections evolve rapidly in each case over the first tens of cycles, they converge to show a set of peaks and valleys which recur in the case of $\theta_f = 180^\circ$.
-Slow evolution of creases and appearance of new creases can be noted due to the evolving constraints~\cite{Boudaoud2000} even as the sheet peaks and valleys mostly repeat and sharpen with $n$.
-It should be noted that new creases do not have to arise at that location, but changes in the structure elsewhere can also lead the sheet to move relative to the fixed section being examined.
+Slow evolution of creases and appearance of fresh creases can be noted due to the evolving constraints~\cite{Boudaoud2000} even as the sheet peaks and valleys mostly repeat and sharpen with $n$.
 While, one notes similar trends in the case of $\theta_f = 720^\circ$, sudden rearrangements occur as well, whereby the entire cross-section undergoes a rapid snap-through event.
-Because the creases become sharper with increasing number of cycles, the number of creases in $h(x,n)$, identified by using a fixed curvature threshold criterion, continues to grow over $n=1000$ even when reconfigurations are absent (see Fig.~\ref{fig:peaks}).
+(It must be noted that fresh creases do not have to arise at that location, but changes in the structure elsewhere can also lead the sheet to move relative to the fixed section being examined.)
+Because the creases become sharper with increasing number of cycles, the number of creases $N_c$ in $h(x,n)$, identified by using a fixed curvature threshold criterion, continues to grow on average over $n=1000$ even when reconfigurations are absent (see Fig.~\ref{fig:sec_evo}(c)).